ifromz/maintenance/README.md

 > **Note:** This repository contains the core code of the Maintenance application.
 If you want the actual pre-built application, visit the main [Maintenance App repository](https://github.com/stevebauman/maintenance-app).

+## Status

+This application is not finished yet and is in heavy development.
+When a release is tagged on Github, you will know when it is complete.

 ##Important Todo's
 * Started: Feb 22nd 2015    - Complete administration panel
 * Started: Not yet started  - Complete client interface and functionality